standage/2014-09-03-reproducibility/pres.md

 ## \[ree-pr*uh*-**doos**\]

-1. I give you my solution (code, data, parameters), you run it and get the same output
+1. I give you my solution (code, data, parameters), you run it and get the same output (technical reproducibility)
-1. I give you a description of my solution, you implement it and get same/similar result
+1. I give you a description of my solution, you implement it and get same/similar result (conceptual reproducibility)

 <br />
 It's important to facilitate both as much as possible!